How to Use a Rotary Laser Level

 Rotary laser levels are one of the most useful tools available to complete earthworks or gradings.
 These type of levels will provide a 360-degree reference level that will facilitate the performance of the job.
 It is not only used on site work, as it might be used on many other applications that will require precision and accuracy.
 There are many models available that can be matched according to your needs

 How Rotary Laser Level Works

-I will recommend the auto-leveling one just in case someone hits the level it will automatically adjust itself to the previous setting.
-If you are using the equipment that needs to be leveled. be careful that no equipment or worker hits the level causing changes in the referenced elevation.
+If you are using the equipment that needs to be leveled, be careful that no equipment or worker hits the level causing changes in the referenced elevation.

-However, it is important to highlight that even the auto-leveling lasers will be shut down when they receive a big impact or a sudden movement is detected in the rotary laser level that causes a difference greater than 5%.
-Any bump or movement caused to an auto-leveling laser level that's greater than about 5% will cause the laser to blink or shut off alerting the user it's no longer able to auto-level itself.
+However, it is important to highlight that even the auto-leveling lasers will be shut down when they receive a big impact or a sudden movement is detected in the rotary laser level that causes a difference greater than 5 percent.
+Any bump or movement caused to an auto-leveling laser level that's greater than about 5 percent will cause the laser to blink or shut off, alerting the user it's no longer able to auto-level itself.